Knippelsbro

 Knippelsbro (English: Knippel Bridge) is a bascule bridge across the Inner Harbour of Copenhagen, Denmark, connecting Børsgade (English: Stock Exchange Street) on Zealand-side Slotsholmen to Torvegade (English: Market Street) on Christianshavn.
 It is one of only two bridges to carry motor vehicles across the harbour in central Copenhagen, the other being Langebro.

 The bridge, the fifth on the site, is 115 metres long and was inaugurated in 1937.

 History

 1620: The first bridge

 The first bridge between Copenhagen and Christianshavn was constructed in 1618-20 by Christian IV in connection with the foundation of Christianshavn.
 The bridge was called the "Great Amager Bridge" or "the long bridge".

 1712: The second bridge

 A new wooden bridge was built in the same location in 1712.
 It was decorated with four Hercules sculptures by the artist Johan Christopher Sturmberg.
 Neither the sculptures or images of them exist today.

 1816: The third bridge

 The bridge was replaced by a new, wooden bridge in 1816.
 The bridge had two gates which were decorated with four wooden sculptures of "The Four Winds".
-They were created by the sculptor Frederik Christian Willerup and are now owned by the Museum of Copenhagen.
+They were created by the sculptor Frederik Christian Willerup.
+They are now owned by the Museum of Copenhagen.